Janaabuahmada/Janaabuahmada.github.io/README.md

 # Jana Abuahmada's Internship in QM

-This report summarizes my first week internship experience at Qatar Musuems, which has started in 27.Oct 2024.
+This report summarizes my first week internship experience at Qatar Museums, which has started in 27.Oct 2024.
 I am currently in the digital experience department.
-The purpose of this internship is to gain practical experience and apply theoretical knowledge acquired from studying Applied Mathematics and Statistics.
+The purpose of this internship is to gain practical experience and apply theoretical knowledge acquired from studying Applied Mathematics and Statistics throughout my university years.

 ## Header 2